orsonteodoro/filc-bootstrap/README.md

 - **Compatibility**: While the goal is high compatibility, many real-world packages still require patches.

 **Use this bootstrap at your own risk.** Excellent for learning and experimentation, but **not recommended for production systems** yet.

+### Disadvantages

+- **Significant performance overhead**: Typically 1.5× – 4× slower than normal Clang/GCC, with 20–80% higher memory usage.
+- **Sanitizers disabled**: Traditional sanitizers (ASan, UBSan, TSan, etc.) are usually disabled or incompatible because Fil-C provides its own always-on memory safety.
+This can affect CI testing workflows that rely on sanitizers.
+- **Rebuild everything**: You must rebuild almost the entire userland — prebuilt binaries from normal distros will not work.
+- **Experimental nature**: Code quality is research-grade.
+Expect rough edges, missing documentation, and occasional breakage.
+- **Limited ecosystem**: Very low adoption.
+Package support and community help are minimal.

 ### Compatibility of Fil-C Built Packages